Houston Spousal Maintenance Lawyers

 Before you try to navigate these tricky and complicated legal waters on your own, contact Holmes, Diggs & Sadler to schedule a consultation and determine what the strengths and weaknesses are in your case.

-How Long Does Maintenance Last?
+How Long Does Maintenance Last in TX?

 Most maintenance does not indefinitely.
 However, some special circumstances favor long-term payments.
 For example, if one spouse gained custody of a child with a disability, they might require lifetime maintenance.
 This is also the case when maintenance is awarded to a spouse who is disabled to the point of incapacity.
 Lifetime maintenance is the informal name for maintenance ordered because of a specific condition.